newamericafoundation/MDDL/packages/frontend/README.md

 # generate static project
 $ yarn generate

+# deploy the web app
+# must be run from the ROOT LEVEL OF THE PROJECT
+$ npm run deploy --city=CityName --bucket=s3://bucket-for-webapp
 ```

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).

+More info about the deployment script and setup can be found in the [infra readme](./packages/infra/README.md).

 ## Config